MAG Silver (NYSEAMERICAN:MAG) Upgraded at StockNews.com

-MAG Silver (NYSEAMERICAN:MAG – Get Free Report) was upgraded by stock analysts at StockNews.com to a “sell” rating in a research note issued to investors on Tuesday.
+StockNews.com upgraded shares of MAG Silver (NYSEAMERICAN:MAG – Free Report) to a sell rating in a report issued on Sunday morning.

-Several other research firms also recently issued reports on MAG.
-Stifel Nicolaus cut their price target on MAG Silver from $26.00 to $22.75 and set a “buy” rating for the company in a research note on Thursday, July 13th.
-HC Wainwright reaffirmed a “buy” rating and issued a $20.50 price objective on shares of MAG Silver in a research report on Wednesday, August 9th.
-Finally, Scotiabank dropped their price objective on MAG Silver from $16.00 to $15.50 in a report on Monday.
+Several other research analysts have also recently commented on MAG.
+Scotiabank assumed coverage on MAG Silver in a research report on Thursday, June 29th.
+They issued a sector perform rating for the company.
+HC Wainwright reissued a buy rating and issued a $20.50 price target on shares of MAG Silver in a research report on Wednesday, August 9th.
+Finally, Stifel Nicolaus decreased their price target on MAG Silver from $26.00 to $22.75 and set a buy rating on the stock in a research note on Thursday, July 13th.

-MAG Silver (NYSEAMERICAN:MAG – Get Free Report) last posted its earnings results on Monday, August 7th.
-The company reported $0.19 earnings per share for the quarter, beating the consensus estimate of $0.17 by $0.02.
-On average, analysts anticipate that MAG Silver will post 0.69 EPS for the current year.
+MAG Silver (NYSEAMERICAN:MAG – Get Free Report) last released its earnings results on Monday, August 7th.
+The company reported $0.19 earnings per share for the quarter, topping analysts’ consensus estimates of $0.17 by $0.02.
+On average, analysts expect that MAG Silver will post 0.69 EPS for the current year.

 About MAG Silver